Romeo Gamer’s Free Fire ID, stats, K/D ratio, monthly earnings, and more in May 2021

 Lifetime stats

-Coming to the duo video games, he has 4388 appearances and has clinched 618 of those, translating to a rating ratio of 14.08%.
+Coming to the duo video games, he has 4388 appearances and has clinched 618 of these, translating to a win ratio of 14.08%.
 With 14435 kills, he has maintained a K/D ratio of three.83.

 Ranked stats

-Furthermore, he has participated in 81 duo video games and stood victorious on 32 circumstances, equal to a rating share of 39.50%.
-He has 212 frags, sustaining a K/D ratio of 4.33.
+Apart from, he has participated in 81 duo video games and stood victorious on 32 events, similar to a win proportion of 39.50%.
+He has 212 frags, retaining a K/D ratio of 4.33.

-Reward: The stats listed proper right here dangle been recorded on the time of writing.
-They’re enviornment to commerce as a result of the YouTuber continues to play more video games in Garena Free Fire.
+Be aware: The stats in this text have been recorded on the time of writing.
+They’re topic to alter because the YouTuber continues to play more video games in Garena Free Fire.

 Earnings

-As per Social Blade, Romeo Gamer’s month-to-month YouTube earnings are roughly spherical $2K – $32.5K.
-On the an identical time, the estimations for the as soon as a one 12 months full provides as much as the differ of $24.3K – $389.5K.
+As per Social Blade, Romeo Gamer’s monthly YouTube earnings are roughly round $2K – $32.5K.
+On the identical time, the estimations for the yearly complete provides as much as the vary of $24.3K – $389.5K.

 YouTube channel

-Romeo Gamer began creating increase regarding Free Fire in June 2019.
-Since then, he has uploaded better than 737 movies to his channel.
-The gamer on an on a regular basis basis streams the title on the channel and has gathered 2.06 million subscribers.
-He has gathered over 101 million views.
+Romeo Gamer began creating content material referring to Free Fire in June 2019.
+Since then, he has uploaded more than 737 movies to his channel.
+The gamer often streams the title on the channel and has amassed 2.06 million subscribers.
+He has accrued over 101 million views.

-Out of this whole, he has garnered 100ok subscribers and 8.1 million views in the final 30 days.
+Out of this complete, he has garnered 100k subscribers and 8.1 million views in the final 30 days.

 Social media handles

-Moreover learn: SWAM’s Free Fire ID, K/D ratio, and stats in May merely 2021
+Additionally learn: SWAM’s Free Fire ID, K/D ratio, and stats in May 2021